jroets/simple-location-tracker-poc/README.md

 ## Overview
 A POC using Ionic/Angular &amp; Capacitor to demonstrate use of a Geolocation Watcher to display real-time latitude and longitude.

-This is a standard Capactor app built on a foundation of Ionic UI components and Angular.
-See [Capacitor docs](https://ionicframework.com/docs/cli/commands/build) for how to run and build.
+See [Ionic docs](https://ionicframework.com/docs/cli/commands/build) for how to build and run.

+As this is a POC, it's not written to be production ready.
+It lacks unit tests, e2e tests, a pretty UI, etc; and the code probably contains undiscovered bugs.
+Please heed the list of known "implementation problems" below.

 ## What this POC technically demonstrates
 * The app is based off of the Ionic Tabs starter template.